seosgithub/JSPIC/README.md

 # jsPIC

-Authors: Matt Mattiol && Seo Townsend 2013
+Authors: Matt Mattiol, Seo Townsend 2013

 jsPIC is a platform for the PIC18 processor that provides a javascript inspired API with 'remoting' capabilities for RPC.